NEJLT/nejlt-website/content/home/intro.md

-NEJLT is a peer-reviewed academic journal about language technology, with global scope.
+The Northern European Journal of Language Technology (NEJLT) is a peer-reviewed academic journal about language technology, with global scope.